Building a free image CDN with Cloudflare R2 and workers

 - AVIF

-If you exceed these limits, the Worker will return the original image without transformations.
+If these limits are exceeded, the Worker will return the original image without transformations.

 Caching behavior